"It's unreal just to see that I'm actually sitting in the studio talking to you," Kenneth Bae tells CNN

 It’s not clear what these were.
 But in a pretaped statement released in March, Bae said he “made a terrible mistake by carrying a portable hard drive containing hostile, anti-North Korean material by accident.”

 Bae is a devout Christian, which led some to speculate he was carrying religious items.
-North Korea is officially an atheist state, and the country claimed Bae was part of a Christian plot to overthrow
+North Korea is officially an atheist state, and the country claimed Bae was part of a Christian plot to overthrow the regime.

 But it was Bae’s faith that helped him deal with the physical and verbal agony.